“Use Your Head” Sub-Pages:

 Think and Love:

 Keep Learning!
 It doesn’t need to be complicated.
 It’s not all about formal book-learning.
 Keep challenging your kids and moving them forward.
 Particularly take advantage of questions they have – they learn most effectively when they study something they’re already interested in.
 Find solid foundational materials that are free of sensationalism, condescension and bad thinking.
 Beautiful Catholic materials and classics (like fairy tales) are great here!
-Study church teaching (The Catechism of the Catholic Church is a great gift!).
+Study church teaching (The Catechism of the Catholic Church is a great gift to us!).

 Remember: Knowledge is not equal to virtue!
 Because of our fallen nature, knowing what the good is doesn’t automatically mean that we will do it.
 This is important to education because it means that it won’t be successful if it is just about knowing stuff.
 We need to cultivate a love of and desire for the good.